parth-gpt/parth-gpt/README.md

 ## I'm a Student, Developer & Learner!👨🏻‍🎓

+- 🔭 I’m currently persuaing B.Tech in IT
+- 🌱 I’m currently learning a lot of stuff😝
 <!--
 **parth-gpt10/parth-gpt10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.